tyrondao/dao/leaderboard.md

 **Please share any questions in our [Telegram group](https://t.me/tyrondao).**

-⚠️ Testnet3 is currently erratic, so Testnet accrual points are not available until Testnet4 is ready for use.
+⚠️ Bitcoin Testnet3 is currently erratic, so points accrual on the testnet is not available until we migrate to Testnet4.

-### Join TyronDAO
+### 2. Join TyronDAO

 **Subscribe at [TyronDAO.org](https://tyrondao.org) to earn 500 extra points.** As a member of our DAO, you’ll receive an email to share your Bitcoin address and climb higher on the leaderboard.

+### 3. Participate in an Interview

+Earn 500 points by joining us for a 20-minute conversation where we’ll explore your experiences with Bitcoin and Web3 technologies, such as ICP.
+Your insights are invaluable!
+Sign up by filling out [**this form**](https://forms.gle/8tWYcWQDWTwEPmwd8).

-### Feedback Submission
+### 4. Share Feedback

-- Earn 100 points for logging into the [points.tyron.io](https://points.tyron.io) app using Vercel.
+- Earn 100 points for logging into the [**points.tyron.io**](https://points.tyron.io) app using Vercel.
 - Earn 100 points for leaving constructive feedback using the Vercel Toolbar.

-⚠️ Without using the [points.tyron.io](https://points.tyron.io) link, comments cannot be made nor the corresponding points awarded. **Remember to leave your Bitcoin wallet along with your comment.**
+⚠️ Without using the points.tyron.io app, comments cannot be made nor the corresponding points awarded. **Remember to leave your Bitcoin wallet along with your comment.**

 _Last updated: October 8, 2024_